Dev.Chan64's Blog

 Problem Definition and Operational Constraints

-This project faced the challenge of operating multiple autonomous robots within a secured closed network environment.
+This project faced the challenge of operating multiple autonomous robots in a secure area within a closed network environment.

-The original system was completely optimized for the cloud with components like AWS Lambda and WebSocket, but the actual operational environment lacked internet access, which imposed the following constraints:
+While the original system was fully optimized for the cloud, including AWS Lambda and WebSocket, the actual operating environment lacked internet access, imposing the following constraints:

 Environmental Constraints